Readings

 It’s surprising how hard we’ll work when the work is done just for ourselves.
 And with all due respect to John Stuart Mill, maybe utilitarianism is overrated.

 We’re not really taught how to recreate constructively.
 We need to do more than find diversions; we need to restore and expand ourselves.
 Our idea of relaxing is all too often to plop down in front of the television set and let its pandering idiocy liquefy our brains.
+Shutting off the thought process is not rejuvenating; the mind is like a car battery-it recharges by running.
+You may be surprised to find how quickly daily routine and the demands of “just getting by: absorb your waking hours.
+You may be surprised matters of habit rather than thought and inquiry.
+You may be surprised to find how quickly you start to see your life in terms of other people’s expectations rather than issues.
+You may be surprised to find out how quickly reading a good book sounds like a luxury.

 https://archive.org/details/AMathematiciansApology-G.h.Hardy/page/n19/mode/2up?view=theater